 Through Working Group meetings, associated Open House meetings and discussions with Larimer County staff, Thornton has heard interests related to transportation infrastructure, including both mitigation of traffic impacts and degradation of transportation assets associated with TWP construction, as well as enhancements to area roadways to improve mobility.
-Thornton will return roadways and rights of way where the TWP is installed to as good or better condition as they were before construction.
-In addition, separate from the roadways or right of way where the TWP is installed, Thornton has heard concerns regarding impacts to east-west mobility related to construction of the TWP, as well as potential impacts to roadways, bridges, intersections or other transportation assets that might become alternate routes for the traveling public as a result of TWP construction.
+Thornton will return roadways and rights-of-way where the TWP is installed to as good or better condition as they were before construction.
+In addition, separate from the roadways or right-of-way where the TWP is installed, Thornton has heard concerns regarding impacts to east-west mobility related to construction of the TWP, as well as potential impacts to roadways, bridges, intersections or other transportation assets that might become alternate routes for the traveling public as a result of TWP construction.
 Thornton has also heard interests regarding general mobility concerns in the area of Larimer County from County Road 56 south, and from Shields to County Line Road.
 As mitigation for impacts to transportation assets affected by TWP construction, as well as providing additional community benefit, Thornton proposes contributing \$1,000,000 to Larimer County for use at its discretion for mitigation of "off-site" impacts of TWP construction on transportation assets, or for transportation improvements that are important to the community.
+In addition, Thornton proposes to work with Larimer County to identify and dedicate rights-of-way on Thornton-owned property located at Turnberry and Douglas Roads to facilitate Larimer County's transportation objectives, including the realignment of Turnberry Road through Thornton's property to improve the safety and efficiency of the road for the residents of the County.